top of page

 Skills, experience and attributes

-• Excellent communication skills, both written, over the phone and face to face
+• Excellent communication skills, both written, over the phone and face-to-face

 • Excellent use of the Microsoft Office package